If I were to ask you these questions right now, would you be able to answer them?

 Here is a simple hierarchy:

-- Universal value proposition should appeal to the broadest possible customer base.
+- The universal value proposition should appeal to the broadest possible customer base.
 This version should be used in marketing and sales channels that don’t allow customization.

 - Custom value propositions should address needs of specific audiences and customer segments.
 For example, they might highlight benefits relevant to specific roles within the company, relevant to specific verticals or specific company sizes.

 Example of how different versions can be used:

 - The main heading on the landing page can be based on the high-level proposition as our goal is to elicit interest from a wide range of website visitors.

 - Other sections of the website can address the needs of specific audiences and should be based on custom value proposition tailored to specific audiences.